Ome N’ala Igbo (Igbo/African Tradition) is a Religion

 As most Africans are ill-informed that our tradition is our religion, you often hear some traditional rulers say they are Christian Traditional rulers.
 That sounds like a conflict of interest in my opinion.

-Now, let me use Nigeria’s religious situation to broaden this topic.
-Nigeria was colonized by Britain.
+Now, let me use Nigeria's religious situation to broaden this topic.
+Nigeria was colonised by Britain.
 It was during this period that the European missionaries introduced Christianity to the people.

-However, to properly administer Nigeria, the British recognized 3 legal systems for the new country.
-They created the English legal system which is basically common law and later, equity.
-This law is enforced by the English-styled courts.
+However, to properly administer Nigeria, the British recognised 3 legal systems for the new country.
+They created the English legal system, which is basically common law and, later, equity.
+This law is enforced by the English-style courts.

 He established the Sokoto caliphate and replaced the Hausa tradition (religion) with Islam and its Sharia law.
 Sharia courts enforce Sharia laws.

-Other cultures of Nigeria, including the Igbo tradition, were also allowed by Britain to continue.
+Other cultures in Nigeria, including the Igbo tradition, were also allowed to continue by Britain.
 They fell under the Customary legal system and were enforced by customary courts.

-However, taxes and criminal cases fell within the jurisdiction of English law as practiced in Nigeria.
+However, taxes and criminal cases fell within the jurisdiction of English law as practised in Nigeria.
 This is the situation to date.

-Let’s look at Islam and Sharia legal systems.
+Let's look at the legal systems of Islam and Sharia.
 The Sultan of Sokoto is a traditional ruler (King) and the custodian of the tenets of Islam, which is governed by Sharia Law.

-Islam is his religion; his tradition; his way of life he claimed when he was speaking against a proposed law that will grant women equal opportunity with men in Nigeria.
+Islam is his religion; his tradition; his way of life, he claimed when he was speaking against a proposed law that would grant women equal opportunity with men in Nigeria.
 Besides, there will be nothing like a born-again Sultan of Sokoto.

-Even the Hausa people who still retained their tradition (religion) never claim to be Muslims.
-They simply practice their religion – their tradition.
+Even the Hausa people, who still retained their tradition (religion), never claim to be Muslims.
+They simply practice their faith – their tradition.
 And the Muslims will never allow them to claim Islam while adhering to their tradition.

 Nevertheless, in Igbo land, the reverse is the case.
-Igbo Christians still believe in the Igbo tradition.
-Though they want to be Christians, in the end, they are neither Christians nor belong to Ome N’ala.
+Igbo Christians still uphold Igbo traditions.
+Though they want to be Christians, in the end, they are neither Christians nor belong to Ome N'ala.

-That’s the kind of confusion Christianity inflicted on Africans and Igbo people in particular.
+That's the kind of confusion Christianity inflicted on Africans, and the Igbo people in particular.
 They are here and there.
-The worst of all is our traditional rulers who claim to be Christian traditional rulers (Eze).
+The worst of all is our traditional rulers, who claim to be Christian traditional rulers (Eze).

 That means they don't even know why they are traditional rulers in the first place.
 If they knew, then they wouldn't claim to be Christian Eze.

 You are the head and custodian of our tradition – our religion.
-Even the Christian bible says that you cannot serve two masters at the same time.
+Even the Bible says you cannot serve two masters at the same time.

 In other words, you cannot be a Christian and a traditional ruler at the same time.
-Now that you know, if you insist on being a Christian then you must not be the head of our religion.
-You’ll have to step down.
+Now that you know that if you insist on being a Christian, then you must not be the head of our religion.
+You'll have to step down.

 Well, there was nothing wrong with that.
 His decision was within his right to freedom of worship.